Solo Travel in Laos

 Food, Coffee, and Where Luang Prabang Really Shines

 The food here is phenomenal, and not just the Laotian food.
-The international food too.
-I went to French restaurants that had the best coffee, the best croissants, and big gutsy baguettes.
+The international food scene is legit.
+I went to French restaurants that had the best coffee, the best croissants, and big, gutsy baguettes.
 There was also a Swiss place that was a little expensive but so good.
 And surprisingly, a Mexican place with killer chips and salsa.

 The Mekong Sunset Cruise